 Mental Health and Wellbeing

-Fixby Junior and Infant School achieved the Bronze Statues in the Carnegie Centre of Excellence for Mental Health in Schools from Leeds Beckett University, we are proud of all staff, children and parents who have worked together to ensure Mental Health and wellbeing is a core part of school.
+Fixby Junior and Infant School achieved the Bronze Status in the Carnegie Centre of Excellence for Mental Health in Schools from Leeds Beckett University, we are proud of all staff, children and parents who have worked together to ensure Mental Health and wellbeing is a core part of school.

-Certificate for Mental Health
+Certificate for Mental Health Award

 At Fixby Junior and Infant School, we are always here to help, listen and offer support.